OMalenfantThuot/My_BigDFT/README.md

 ### To use SchnetPack models (optional)

-To be able to use [SchnetPack](https://github.com/OMalenfantThuot/schnetpack) models in calculations, the following line msut be added to the `~/.bashrc` file:
+To be able to use [SchnetPack](https://github.com/OMalenfantThuot/schnetpack) models in calculations, the following line must be added to the `~/.bashrc` file:

 `export MODELDIR="/path/to/the/directory/for/trained/models/"`